jakubsikorski02/TicketIT/README.md

 Notice: Project is still in development stage.
 ### How to

-You can check out the website by visiting https://sikorskijakub.pl/TicketIT or u can run it on your own using e.g. XAMPP.
+You can run it on your own using e.g. XAMPP.

 ### Log in